 - a.
 Standard.
 Curricular structure, content, and time requirements shall enable students to develop the range of knowledge, skills, and competencies expected of those holding a professional baccalaureate degree in musical theatre with an emphasis in theatre as indicated below and in Standards for Accreditation VIII. - b.
 Guidelines.
 Curricula to accomplish this purpose normally adhere to the following guidelines: studies in the major theatre area and supportive courses in theatre and dance shall total at least 50% of the curriculum; studies in music, 20-25%; general studies, 20-25%; electives, approximately 5% (see Standards for Accreditation III.C.). - 2.
 Specific Guidelines for General Studies.
 Studies in the career-related business aspects of musical theatre are strongly recommended. - 3.
 Essential Competencies, Experiences, and Opportunities (in addition to those stated for all professional theatre degree programs) - a.
 Achievement of the highest possible level of performance as an actor-singer.
 Studies in acting shall continue throughout the entire degree program. - b.
 Thorough development of skills in acting and skills in dance as appropriate to musical theatre. - c.
 Thorough development in basic musical skills including voice performance, musicianship, and music theory.
 Studies in voice should continue throughout the degree program. - d.
 Opportunities to develop a high level of skill in sight-singing. - e.
-Opportunities for performance in workshops and full productions of musical theatre in a variety of formal and informal settings.
-Performance of a significant role in at least one full production during advanced study is regarded as an essential experience. - f.
+Performance experience in workshops and full productions of musical theatre in a variety of formal and informal settings shall be provided throughout the degree program.
+Students must participate in at least one fully produced major musical production during their course of study.
+In addition, performance of a significant role in at least one musical production during advanced study and prior to graduation is required.
+This performance need not be fully produced and may be in a medium other than live musical performance.

+f.
 Opportunities for developing repertory and techniques for auditions.